 If you’re in an accident caused by a driver who was negligent, you’re required to call your automobile insurance company to inform the company that you have been involved in a crash, but do not make any formal statement, admit or confess anything, or answer any questions.

-Instead, obtain legal help immediately.
-If you’ve been injured, let a trustworthy and experienced Stuart personal injury attorney represent you and negotiate a settlement that you can accept.
+Instead, obtain an experienced Stuart car accident attorney immediately.
+If you’ve been injured a professional can represent you and negotiate a settlement that you can accept.

 Your health is that important.
 Seek an accident attorney’s help immediately if a careless driver injures you, and then adhere to that attorney’s recommendations and advice.

 WHAT IF YOU WEREN’T INJURED BUT YOUR VEHICLE WAS DAMAGED?

 If you are not injured in an accident, but your vehicle was damaged, you may choose to negotiate with the auto insurance company without an attorney’s help.

 If that’s your choice, the do’s and don’ts listed below should help you during the claims procedure and negotiation.
 You might even want a hard copy of this page to keep in your vehicle if an accident occurs.